 GeneCards Summary for PIGM Gene

-PIGM (Phosphatidylinositol Glycan Anchor Biosynthesis, Class M) is a Protein Coding gene.
+PIGM (Phosphatidylinositol Glycan Anchor Biosynthesis Class M) is a Protein Coding gene.
 Diseases associated with PIGM include Glycosylphosphatidylinositol Deficiency and Hypercoagulability Syndrome Due To Glycosylphosphatidylinositol Deficiency.
-Among its related pathways are Transport to the Golgi and subsequent modification and Metabolism.
+Among its related pathways are Metabolism and Transport to the Golgi and subsequent modification.
 GO annotations related to this gene include transferase activity, transferring hexosyl groups and mannosyltransferase activity.

 UniProtKB/Swiss-Prot for PIGM Gene